Catnip: Description

 Nepeta cataria is a short-lived perennial that grows 30 to 100 cm tall, usually with several stems.
 Each of its stems is square in cross section, as typical of the mint family, and somewhat gray in color.
 It is a herbaceous plant that regrows from a taproot.
 It does not root deeply.
 Older plants tend to have more branches with particularly healthy plants becoming mound shaped.

 The leaves are in appearance, white in color due to being covered in fine hairs, especially so on the lower side of the leaves.
 They are attached in pairs to opposite sides of the stems.
-Leaf shapes vary from cordate, deltoid, to ovate; shaped like a heart, triangle, or like an egg.
+Leaf shapes vary from cordate (heart-shaped), deltoid (triangular), to ovate (egg-shaped).
 They are attached by leaf stems and have a length of 2 to 9 cm and 0.6 to 6 cm wide.
 The edges of the leaves are coarsely crenate to serrate, having a wavy, rounded edge to have asymmetrical teeth like those of a saw that point forward.

 The flowers are in loose groups in an inflorescence.
 The lowest flowers are more widely spaced and at the end more tightly packed into a spike.
 The inflorescences lie at the end of the branches and may be 2 to 8 cm long, with inconspicuous bracts.
 A single plant may produce several thousand flowers, but at any given time, less than 10% of them will be in full bloom.
 The flowers themselves are somewhat small and inconspicuous, but quite fragrant.
 They are bilaterally symmetrical and measure 10 to 12 mm long.
 The petals are off-white to pink and usually dotted with purple-pink spots.
 They are with the upper lip having two lobes and the lower one much wider with a scalloped edge.

 The fruit is a nutlet that is nearly triquetrous, three sided with sharp edges and concave sides, and overall shaped like an egg.
 They measure approximately 1.7 by 1 mm.
 Each nutlet may contain between one and four seeds.
 They are dark reddish-brown in color with two white spots near the base.